OrenGrinker/MVVMFirestoreAndroidApp/README.md

-# Firebase Firestore MVVM application with Timber and BaseApplication in java
+# Firebase Firestore MVVM application with Timber in java

-A simple Android app written in java to illustrate and describe the use of Design Pattern MVVM in retrieving information from a document in Firestore combined with logs used by Timber Library and BaseApplication.
+A simple Android app written in java to illustrate and describe the use of Design Pattern MVVM in retrieving information from a document in Firestore combined with logs used by Timber Library.

 ## Building the Project